That Sounden Horn

-The expedition was to leave Camp Dubois, near St. Louis, Missouri, in May of 1804, in two large pirogues, and a 55-foot keelboat.
+The expedition was to leave Camp Dubois, near St. Louis, Missouri, in May of 1804, in two large pirogues, and a custom-built 55-foot flagship they "the barge," or more commonly "the boat," but never called a keelboat.
 The two pirogues were painted red and white, respectively, so they would be distinguishable at a distance, but when they were out of sight of the flagship horn signals may have been used to keep in touch.
 The horns also served to summon the men back to their boats for embarkation.
 On several occasions a horn was used to call in lost hunters, but we read of that mainly when it was unsuccessful.
 En route up the Mississippi from the Ohio on November 23 and 23, 1803, for example, Lewis employed gunfire and horn blasts to summon Nathaniel Pryor, who was overdue from a hunting assignment, but the signals weren't heard.
 When the signal worked, though, that wasn't newsworthy.
 Evidently the horns were used quite a bit from the very start, for Clark had to send a couple of them from Camp Dubois to St. Louis to be repaired.

 On two occasions Lewis referred to the horn as a trumpet, but a trumpet would have had a cupped mouthpiece in which the player's lips would vibrate to set the air column in motion and produce a scale of two octaves or more.